At Peace with Life:

 You will be invited to give your phone to a retreat manager at the beginning of the week so they can keep it in a safe place for you.
 You can also keep it in your room turned off.
 Upon being accepted to this retreat, you will receive emergency phone numbers that we ask you to share with your loved ones so that you will not need to be monitoring your own messages.
 Retreat managers will be present throughout the entirety of the retreat to support the group.
 If at any point during the retreat you are feeling ill, are injured, or are in distress please speak with one of the retreat managers.

-See below for pictures for last year’s Dharma Gates Retreat led by Bhante Rahula at the Lama Foundation
+See below for pictures for last year’s Dharma Gates Retreat led by Bhante Rāhula at the Lama Foundation

 About the Teacher

-In 2019, completed a course on Buddhist scriptures from Harvard University.
-Bhante continued his monastic training at SBS Monastery in Malaysia under the guidance of Venerable Ariyadhammika for two years while offering talks, retreats and activities for the local community.
+Bhante continued his monastic training at SBS in Malaysia for two years under the guidance of Venerable Ariyadhammika while offering some talks, retreats and activities for the local community.

-Bhante is currently constructing the Mexican Buddhist Center (Paññābhūmi) introducing and propagating the Buddha’s teachings in Latin America.
-Embracing service as a form of practice, Bhante walks shoulder to shoulder with the community, sharing the Dhamma’s blessings while taking care and nurturing the path to liberation.
+Embracing service as an expression of generosity, Bhante walks shoulder to shoulder with the community, sharing the Dhamma’s blessings while taking care and nurturing the path to liberation.

 Frequently Asked Questions